Licensed data from NHS Digital

 Who does Wilmington Healthcare make the data available to?

-Wilmington Healthcare provides the use of the aggregated, small number suppressed outputs to life science (pharmaceutical, and medical biotechnology), medical technology, charity/not for profit, academia and NHS organisations to work with either GPs, GP surgeries, Commissioners, Trusts (Acute and Mental Health), Area & Regional Teams, Vanguards, STPs, Strategic Clinical Networks, Government & Government aligned groups, DH, NHS England, NICE and Academic Health Science Networks (AHSN), Social Care, Local Authorities, Health and Wellbeing Boards, NHS England Commissioning Support Units (CSUs), Patients and companies that specialise in providing services on behalf of the NHS, Charity and not-for-profit organisations.
+Wilmington Healthcare provides the use of the aggregated, small number suppressed outputs to life science (pharmaceutical, medical tech & biotechnology) (around 65% of work), charity/not for profit (around 10% of work) academia and NHS organisations to work with either GPs, GP surgeries, Commissioners, Trusts (Acute and Mental Health), Area & Regional Teams, Vanguards, STPs, Strategic Clinical Networks, Government & Government aligned groups, DH, NHS England, NICE and Academic Health Science Networks (AHSN), Social Care, Local Authorities, Health and Wellbeing Boards, NHS England Commissioning Support Units (CSUs), Patients and companies that specialise in providing services on behalf of the NHS, Charity and not-for-profit organisations.
 Wilmington Healthcare also works in support of the delivery of New Models of Care and therefore will be required to work with customers and the new NHS bodies as they form that, as yet, remain unnamed.
-For example, Integrated Care Systems (ICS) and Primary Care Networks (PCN).
+For example, Integrated Care Systems (ICS) and Primary Care Networks (PCN) (the remaining amount of work).

 The outputs allow users and the target audience to: